 • Head

-Regular, slightly rounded, with smooth transitions.
-The eyes are large, almond-shaped, rounded, the ears are triangular, in constant motion, the nose is fleshy, not necessarily, it often matches the color.
+Regular shape, slightly rounded, with smooth transitions.
+The eyes are large, almond-shaped, rounded, the ears are triangular, in constant movement, the nose is fleshy, not necessarily, it often matches the color.

-The body is very proportional, the neck is well developed, muscular, and the chest is wide.
-The belly is tucked up, but not sunken.
+The body is very proportional, the neck is developed, muscular, and the chest is wide.
+The abdomen is tucked in, but not sunken.

 • Tail

 As for the tail, contrary to many misconceptions, it is not docked.
-Dogs are born with a very short tail, and sometimes even without it.
-World standards allow the length of this organ to be up to 10 cm, it is considered ideal at exhibitions - from 3 to 6 cm.
+Dogs are born with a very short tail, and sometimes without one at all.
+World standards allow the length of this organ to be up to 10 cm; at exhibitions, the ideal length is considered to be from 3 to 6 cm.

 • Limbs

-Strong, without curvature, the thighs are noticeably wider than the legs, and these, in turn, are longer than the thighs.
+Strong, without curvature, thighs are noticeably wider than the shins, which, in turn, are longer than the thighs.

 • Wool

-The pile is slightly wavy and thin, feathering is pronounced.
-The color is white, with spots of various colors.
-As for the shortcomings, or defects of the breed, then they are disqualified at any show, if there is:
+The pile is slightly wavy and thin, with pronounced fringes.
+Color – white, with spots various colors.
+As for the shortcomings or defects of the breed, they will be disqualified at any exhibition if there are:

-• defects of behavior and demonstration of inconsistency of character is aggression.
+• defects in behavior and demonstration of inconsistency of character is aggression.
 Cowardice, lack of curiosity;

-• violation of proportionality and difference from requirements for dimensions, including weight;
+• violation of proportionality and difference from size requirements, including weight;

 • sharp transitions in the lines of the head;